 The British Museum is one of London's top tourist attractions, as well as a major scholarly resource.
-Its collection was bequeathed to the nation in 1753, and the museum's distinctive Greek Revivalist structure was built during the 19th Century.
-The collection expanded massively during the heyday of the British Empire, leading to the museum's notoriety for plundering sources all over the globe and leaving it with over 6.5 million objects to look after.
-The displays cover about 5.5 hectares (14 acres) and it is simply too tiring to tackle them all in one visit.
-The best way is to pick a collection or exhibition that interests you, explore that, and make return visits.
-And if you haven't got time for a proper visit, drop in for a coffee at the lovely Court Restaurant.
-Admission is free but charges may apply for temporary exhibitions.
+Its collection was bequeathed to the nation in 1753, and the museum's distinctive Greek Revival structure was constructed during the 19th Century.
+The collection expanded massively during the heyday of the British Empire, leading to the museum's reputation for acquiring from sources all over the globe, leaving it with over 8 million objects.
+The displays cover about 5.5 hectares (14 acres) making it impossible to see everything in one visit.
+The famous Rosetta Stone, Assyrian Reliefs, Parthenon Marbles and the vast Egyptian collection are a few of the British Museum's most well-known exhibits.

 Explore the natural history of the planet Earth, from the prehistoric era to the present day, at one of London's most visited museums.
 In 1881, the Natural History Museum moved to its present venue.
-Designed by Alfred Waterhouse, this building is now one of London's most beautiful and recognized museums.
-The halls house more than 300 years worth of collections, with over 68 million specimens.
+Designed by Alfred Water house, this building is now one of London's most beautiful and recognized museums.
+The halls house more than 300 years worth of collections, with over 80 million specimens.
 Broadly divided into Life and Earth galleries, the museum provides much more than can be seen in a day, and your feet will get tired before your brain does.
-Let your kids run wild among dinosaur skeletons, erupting volcanoes and life size constructs of blue whales - it's unlikely they'll ever forget their first visit here.
+Let your kids run wild among dinosaur skeletons, erupting volcanoes and life-size constructs of blue whales - it's unlikely they'll ever forget their first visit here.